Pau López: Marseille

 On 8 July 2021, López was loaned to Ligue 1 club Marseille for the upcoming season, with an option to buy in the summer of 2022.
 Facing competition from experienced Steve Mandanda, he made his debut on 11 September in a 2–0 win away to Monaco, and retained his place over the France international throughout the campaign.

 Marseille exercised their option to purchase López on 8 January 2022, effective as of 1 July.
 On 16 August 2024, he was loaned to Spanish top-tier Girona for the season.

 On 7 January 2025, López was supposed to join Lens on a six-month deal with an option to buy in July.
 The following day, however, the loan was called off because, according to the French club, Girona intended to keep the player until the end of the month when they ended their participation in the league phase of the UEFA Champions League.

 López signed for Toluca of the Mexican Liga MX on 27 January 2025, still owned by Marseille; he replaced Brazilian Tiago Volpi, who asked to be released for personal reasons.

 Betis return

-On 22 July 2025, López returned Betis after agreeing to a three-year contract.
+On 22 July 2025, López returned to Betis after agreeing to a three-year contract.
+Half of his total appearances in his second spell were made in the Europa League.

+Andorra

+On 17 July 2026, having severed his ties to Betis, López signed a three-year deal with Segunda División side FC Andorra with an option for a fourth.